toddwschneider/sec-13f-filings/README.md

 bundle exec rake jobs:work
 ```

 Processing seems to average about 1.5 records per second, and as of March 2021 there are ~140,000 records, so **it might take over a day to process all of them**.
-Note that the SEC's website has rate limits in place so I would not recommeng running more than 2 workers at a time
+Note that the SEC's website has rate limits in place so I would not recommend running more than 2 workers at a time

 ### Running a development server